rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Tasks to complete

--   Create a new web app in the Azure Stack tenant portal that will be used for the admin web app.
+-   Create a new web app in the Azure Stack tenant portal that will be used for the admin web app

--   Add a new connection string so it can connect to the Azure SQL Database for the web app.
+-   Add a new connection string so it can connect to the Azure SQL Database for the web app

     -   Name: **ContosoFinance**